Tec-BASE-Laboratory/Metagenomica/ReadME_ENG.md

 | genus | 131079 | Limnobacter| 0 | 0 | 0 | 90 |
 | species | 2060312 | Altererythrobacter sp.
 B11 | 0 | 0 | 2 | 10 |

 When filtering this dataframe by grouping, the results are not going to be shown for individual samples as "SP1, SP2, SP3, SP4", instead, they are going to be grouped into sample SP and replicates.
 In this case, the line must be kept as default in order to show each sample as an individual.
 For grouping samples, the user must define the names of the samples and its replicates using the follwoing format "A1, A2, B1, B2".
 In this case the user has two samples with two replicates.
 The code will show results from samples "A" and "B" taking each replicate with its sample.
-For further information and more examples on how data can be grouped go to [**Boxplot Creation**](#Boxplot-Creation)
+For further information and more examples on how data can be grouped go to [**Plot Creation**](#Plot-Creation)

 Inside this loop the data is filtered to obtain a **Top n** of the results.
 Which means the program obtains a Top "n" from the different taxonomical data from species, genus, family and phyllum.
 The defalut is a **Top 10** but it can be modified depending on the study and what needs to be analyzed.